viamrobotics/docs/docs/components/servo.md

 Move the servo to the desired angle in degrees.

 {{% alert title="Note" color="note" %}}
+The GPIO servo model is an experimental feature.
+Stability is not guaranteed.
+Breaking changes are likely to occur, and occur often.

 If you are using a continuous rotation servo, you can use the `Move` command, but instead of moving to a given position, the servo will start moving at a set speed.